spacetelescope/jwst/docs/jwst/ramp_fitting/main.rst

-The data is checked for ramps in which there is good data in the first group, but all first differences for the ramp are undefined because there are too few good groups past the first.
+The data is checked for ramps in which there is good data in the first group, but all first differences for the ramp are undefined because the remainder of the groups are either saturated or affected by cosmic rays.
 For such ramps the first differences will be set to equal the data in the first group.
 The first difference is used to estimate the slope of the ramp, as explained in the 'segment-specific computations' section below.

 If any input dataset contains ramps saturated in their second group, the count